Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

 A critical issue for perpendicularly magnetized layers is the need to apply an external field $B_x$ to uniquely define the switching polarity, as shown in Fig.~\ref{Fig_SOT_switching}.
 Although $B_x$ by itself cannot switch the magnetization because it is orthogonal to the easy axis, fields ranging from 1 to 100~mT are typically required to achieve deterministic reversal, depending on the current density as well as on the magnetic anisotropy of the layers \cite{Avci2014}.
 Several approaches have been demonstrated to solve this issue by substituting $B_x$ with a real or effective field embedded into a device.
 The first working concept by \citet{Miron2011} was to deposit two 50~nm thick CoFe layers on either side of the magnetic dot, providing a dipolar in-plane field parallel to the current.
 This solution, however, is not practical for device integration because it limits the scalability of a matrix of such dots or MTJs.

 \citet{Lau2016} have shown that it is possible to embed an in-plane magnetized CoFe layer directly into the stack, and provide an effective $B_x$ on the perpendicular CoFe free layer via interlayer exchange coupling mediated by nonmagnetic Ru or Pt spacers.
 Such an approach allows for varying the sign of $B_x$ upon changing the spacer thickness, but may not be easily integrated into standard MTJ architectures.
-An alternative solution is to exploit the dipolar field projected by an in-plane magnetized layer placed on top of the free layer/barrier/reference layer stack \cite{Zhao2017}, provided that such a field does not reduce the TMR.
-A promising route in this respect is to deposit the FM directly on top of a few nm-thick AF like IrMn or PtMn \cite{Brink2016,Fukami2016a,Oh2016}.
-The AF layer provides an in-plane exchange bias field but also the source of the spin accumulation, which enables the switching of perpendicular FM layers in zero field at current densities of the order of $3\times 10^{7}$~A/cm$^2$.
-The switching process in FM/AF systems takes place in a step-wise manner, as schematized in Fig.~\ref{Fig_SOT_exbias}(c), depending on the microstructure of the AF layer and the local direction of the exchange bias field \cite{Brink2016,Fukami2016a}.
-This behavior can be also exploited to introduce memristive properties into three-terminal MTJ devices, in which the TMR is modulated by the amount of current passed in the FM/AF system \cite{Fukami2016a}.
+A more straightforward approach relies on the stray field projected by an in-plane magnetized layer placed on top of the free layer/barrier/reference layer stack \cite{Zhao2017}, provided that such a field does not reduce the TMR.
+Alternatively, the ferromagnet can be deposited directly on top of a few nm-thick antiferromagnet like IrMn or PtMn \cite{Brink2016,Fukami2016a,Oh2016}.
+The antiferromagnetic layer provides an in-plane exchange bias field but also the source of the spin density, which enables the switching of perpendicular ferromagnetic layers in zero field at current densities of the order of $3\times 10^{7}$~A/cm$^2$.
+The switching process in ferromagnetic/antiferromagnetic systems takes place in a step-wise manner, as schematized in Fig.~\ref{Fig_SOT_exbias}(c), depending on the microstructure of the antiferromagnetic layer and the local direction of the exchange bias field \cite{Brink2016,Fukami2016a,Kurenkov2017}.
+This behavior can be also exploited to introduce analogue memristive properties into three-terminal MTJ devices \cite{Fukami2016a}.

+Another practical solution consists in employing a magnetic spin-valve composed of a bottom reference ferromagnet and a top recording free layer in the current-in-plane configuration (see Sect.~\ref{MML:exp:spinvalves}).
+If the magnetization of the bottom ferromagnet points along the current direction, the spin current resulting from spin-orbit interfacial scattering has a component ${\bm \zeta}\parallel {\bf p}\times({\bf z}\times{\bf j}_{\rm c})\equiv {\bf z}$ polarized along the easy axis of the free layer, which has been show to induce field-free switching in CoFeB/NiFe/Ti/CoFeB/MgO spin-valves \cite{Baek2018}.
+The combination of STT and SOT in perpendicular MTJs also leads to field-free magnetization switching of the free layer, which is particularly promising for applications \cite{Wang2018a}.